mattboentoro/ThisOrThatDocumentation/README.md

 ```

 #### 4.3.1 Why do I decide to mark the deleted `Object of Comparison` (soft delete) rather than actually deleting the `Object of Comparison` (hard delete)?
 Consider a scenario with two users, User A and User B. User A caches data for one round, which can cause problems if User B deletes an `Object of Comparison` in the room that User A is in.
-If this deletion occurs, User A's message request in the SQS queue could fail because the Lambda function will try to access the now-deleted `Object of Comparison` from the MongoDB.
+If this deletion occurs, User A's message request in the SQS queue could fail because the Lambda function will try to access the now-deleted `Object of Comparison` from MongoDB.

-To avoid this issue, we can mark the `Object of Comparison` as deleted instead of immediately removing them.
+To avoid this issue, we can mark the `Object of Comparison` as deleted instead of immediately removing it.
 This way, the `UpdateRating` Lambda function can still update User A’s SQS message to update the score, even though User B has deleted the `Object of Comparison`.
 In the following round, User A will receive the most recent data and will no longer see the deleted `Object of Comparison`.

 #### 4.3.2 Why am I just keeping the changes log and not overwriting everything?